bcgssystem/bcgt/README.md

  bcgt

 ！！！The token wallet will be formally open and downloaded in December 21, 2017.
 Premine 49,990,001 19.996% , the team reserved 4,990,001 bcgt, and the remaining 45 Million bcgt are all used for airdrop and project promotion.
 When the official currency is on line, "bcgt" can be swap to "Guardians" by 1:10.
-Everyone can swap bcgt to guardians with in-wallet market,No operation of the team is required.
+Everyone can swap bcgt to guardians with in-wallet market anytime ,No operation of the team is required.
 After the official currency is launched, each mobile phone app requires 1000 Gusrdians to activate the mining function.！！！ The permine & token POW,can active at least  (50Million premine+14 Million POW)*10/1000= 64Million*10/1000=640,000 set of mobile phones (after 3 months when the official currency is launched ),nobody need to buy "guardians" from our team.
 Token Coin purse mining algorithm: sha256/Scrypt/quark/myr-Groestl/Qubit